tomster12/construct/Obsidian/Development.md

 	- [x] MovementHop for basic hopping along
 - [x] System for crystal attaching / detaching from orbs
 - [x] Refactor main components:
-	- [x] Generic Construct class which handles the interactions between the cores, runes, orbs
+	- [x] Generic Construct class which handles the interactions between objects / runes
 	- [x] PlayerController / PlayerCamera for better management of Forging mode as well as better interaction with Construct class
 - [x] Implement a skill system that runes can subscribe skills to
 - [x] Basic forging pause capability pass through to different Construct parts

-### v0.3: Initial UX
+### v0.3: Initial UX and UI
-- [ ] Add a generic / expandable system for object information for runes / orbs / cores
-- [ ] Create a UI that dynamically shows information for hovered world objects - This will change and work correctly for each type of object information data
 - [x] Better camera for ingame:
 	- [x] Smoother movement with clearer positioning
 	- [x] clipping / moving in front of objects
+- [x] Develop a generic system for data for runes / orbs / cores
+- [x] Initial Element data structure to handle keeping track of images, colors, names, and other config values
+- [ ] Create a dynamic UI that dynamically shows data for:
+	- [x] Objects
-	- [x] Fix jittery desync between camera / construct
+	- [x] Runes
+	- [ ] Cores
 - [ ] Expanding forging mode:
 	- [x] Better checking of whether can enter forging
-	- [ ] Better position / rotation of construct and camera
+	- [x] Better position / rotation of construct and camera
-	- [ ] Expanding tooltip / box on hovering
+	- [x] Highlight with UI on hover using the above system
-	- [ ] Highlighting rune slots when required
+	- [ ] Highlighting rune slots when available / free
-- [ ] Simple grass shader with wind and movement out of the way
+- [x] Better feel for objects, involving weight / movement resist / movement calculation
+- [ ] Clean up physics / movement bugs as well as tune values for gameplay feel

 ### v0.4: Initial Content
 - [ ] Implement [[Objects#Destructible]] / damage system (for use with both objects as well as runes / enemies)